 Chelsea is a doctoral candidate who teaches statistics, research methods, and social psychology courses here at the University of Georgia.
 An experimentalist and affect control theorist, she utilizes a social psychological framework to approach her main focal areas of emotion, relationship, and culturally-based communication.
-Her dissertation research computationally and longitudinally explores the interconnection of self, identity, and emotion's effects on future behaviors and mental health (testing a formal means of predicting behavior, identity, and relationship change over time using discrepancy between current felt and expected emotions within structured social relationships as predictor).
-She is heavily involved with several ongoing projects in the Laboratory for the Study of Social Interaction; other current projects include a vignette study testing a framing theory of interpersonal communication, a semantic network analysis project on emergent relationship classification labels, and a group of studies (with Dawn Robinson, Bryan Cannon, and Lynn Smith-Lovin) on cross-cultural variations in social expectations.
+Her dissertation research—funded through the Army Research Office as a component of the Measures of Emotion grant—computationally and longitudinally explores emotion signals' effects on future behaviors and mental health (testing a formal means of predicting interconnected behavior, identity, and relationship changes over time using discrepancy between current felt and expected emotions within structured social relationships as predictor).
+She is heavily involved with several ongoing projects in the Laboratory for the Study of Social Interaction; other current projects include a vignette study testing a framing theory of interpersonal communication, a semantic network analysis project on emergent relationship classification labels within hookup culture, and a group of studies (with Dawn Robinson and Lynn Smith-Lovin) on cross-cultural variations in social expectations.

 - M.A. in Sociology, University of Georgia (2016)